Building God’s Temple

 I stumbled into a conversation recently in which I heard, “Well, they say that the people are the Church, while the building is just a building.”
 I hesitated and mumbled something that indicated some level of disagreement.
 I could have said (should have said), “The building is a sacrament – it matters.”

 In a neighboring town, a non-descript brick building beside an interstate highway (also non-descript) bore large letters facing the road that proclaimed, “Church of Christ meet here.”
 It is an anti-building sign on an anti-building building – without beauty, without significance.
 The grammar of the sign said it all.
-In a normal American-English construction, Church requires a singular verb: Christ of Christ Meets Here.
+In a normal American-English construction, Church requires a singular verb: Church of Christ Meets Here.
 But the sentence is changed in order to say that “Church” is a plural noun (just a collection of individuals).
 So, the Church Meet Here.
 I have little to say about the denomination, the Church of Christ, other than to note that it’s founder was apparently as fond of John Locke as he was of the Bible.

 Poor Notre Dame in Paris managed to re-open last week.
 Few buildings have suffered as much over their history.
 I’ll not retrace the many insults it has endured.
 Jonathan Glancey wrote in a recent article: https://unherd.com/2024/12/notre-dame-wont-save-macrons-soul/